 There are many reasons to review your mortgage and potentially remortgage.
 But all of them are about making sure you’re on the best deal.

-New mortgages normally start you on a fixed or discounted rate deal for an agreed number of years or period of time, sometimes called the term.
+New mortgages normally start you on a fixed or discounted rate deal for an agreed number of years or period of time, sometimes called the initial term.
 When this deal ends, your repayments might go up.

 Interest rates can go up and down, which can affect the cost of your mortgage and cheaper products can come onto the market.

 Why can I not remortgage?

-There are a number of reasons why you might struggle to remortgage, but most of these come down to you failing the new, stricter affordability checks brought in since the financial crisis.
+There are a number of reasons why you might struggle to remortgage, but most of these come down to you failing the stricter affordability checks brought in since the financial crisis.

-Often referred to as “mortgage prisoners”, these people are stuck on high-interest mortgages, or their lenders standard variable rate despite being up-to-date with their mortgage payments and not looking at increasing their borrowing.
+Often referred to as “mortgage prisoners”, these people can be stuck on higher interest mortgages, or their lenders standard variable rate despite being up-to-date with their mortgage payments and not looking at increasing their borrowing.

 However, if you’re going to benefit from the new rules, it’s important to understand not all lenders will offer this, and you will still need to meet certain eligibility criteria to remortgage.

 Low credit rating